► Empower: Economy and Jobs

 Support for families

-1. Singaporeans raised challenges they face in starting and raising a family, including access to affordable housing, coping with increased cost of living, striking a balance between work and family, and meeting the caregiving needs of their young children and elderly parents.
+1. Singaporeans shared challenges they face in starting and raising a family.
+These included access to affordable housing, coping with increased cost of living, striking a balance between work and family, and meeting the caregiving needs of their young children and elderly parents.

 “I work with young couples, and often they grapple with housing issues and work.
 Which also means they may not have the capacity to look into childcare development.
 Hence, it is important for various agencies to join hands to support and lighten the load of these young couples.”